Chapter 7

 }

 The _ => {} arm catches MIDI 2.0 / per-note variants you don't care about.
-Drop it and you'll get a non-exhaustive-match error that lists everything you missed — useful when you want the compiler to flag a forgotten case.
+Drop it and you'll get a non-exhaustive-match error that lists everything you missed — use it if you want the compiler to flag a forgotten case.

 For sample-accurate handling (synths, transient shapers), interleave the event walk with the sample loop instead: